The Alligator People (1959) starring Beverly Garland, Richard Crane, Lon Chaney Jr.

-In The Alligator People, a young wife (Beverly Garland) is abandoned by her husband on their wedding day.
+In The Alligator People, a newlywed husband abandons his young wife (Beverly Garland) on their wedding day.
 Distraught, she traces him to his ancestral home in the bayous of Louisiana, where, amid the swamps and deadly undergrowth, she discovers a terrible secret.
 Her husband was saved from death by an experimental medical procedure involving serum derived from alligators and now he’s developing horrifying side-effects.
 She’ll face any danger to help him but soon discovers her love may not be enough.

 Review of The Alligator People

 In short, The Alligator People is an excellent horror movie from the 1950’s — because it’s an excellent movie.
 It’s a story told in flashback, as Joyce Webster (Beverly Garland) is under hypnosis.
-She’s telling the story that she’s repressed in order to deal with her life.
+She tells the story that she represses in order to deal with her life.
 On their wedding night, she and her new husband Paul (Richard Crane) are traveling via train.
 He receives a telegram and then disappears.
 She begins searching for him, and finally follows her last lead …

 It takes her to The Cypress plantation in the Florida Everglades.
-She’s given an icy welcome by the owner, Mrs. Hawthorne, who denies knowing Paul.
+She receives an icy welcome by the owner, Mrs. Hawthorne, who denies knowing Paul.
 But in truth, she does.
 And it’s Paul, seen only in the shadows, who wants to drive her away.
 For her own good.
 But Joyce hears him playing the piano and runs after him as he flees.
-She’s running through the dangerous swamp at night during a storm and is rescued by Manon (Lon Chaney, Jr.).
+She runs through the dangerous swamp at night during a storm.
+And Manon (Lon Chaney, Jr.) rescues her.

 To this point in the movie, the audience is almost sympathetic towards Manon.
-He’s taken a chance and brought Joyce to the Cypress.
+He takes a chance and brings Joyce to the Cypress.
 He’s lost a hand to a gator, and thus is bitter with hatred towards them all.
-But now he tries to get Joyce drunk, and when that fails he tries to bind her with a blanket and rape her.
+But now he tries to get Joyce drunk.
+When that fails he tries to bind her with a blanket and rape her.
 It’s Paul who comes to her rescue, and after a fight with Manon, he rescues Joyce.
-Manon swears revenge on the “gator man” but Joyce is finally reunited with Paul.
+Manon swears revenge on the “gator man” ….
+But Joyce is finally reunited with Paul.
 But Paul has changed …

 Paul has changed

 To this point, the film has wisely kept Paul in the shadows.
-He now is seen plainly, and he has mutated, covered with scales.
+Now, he is seen plainly.
+He has mutated, covered with scales.
 To save Paul’s life, and others, Dr. MacGregor did an experimental treatment.
 He attempted to use the alligator’s ability to regenerate, and at first, it seemed successful.
 But over time, side effects occur, with the people developing alligator traits.
 Paul, despite being disfigured, is not the worst of them.

 Dr. Mark Sinclair: Paul…